exonum/exonum-doc/src/architecture/services.md

 Service endpoints are automatically aggregated and dispatched by the Exonum middleware layer.

+!!! note
-**Notice.** Exonum uses [the Iron framework][iron] to specify service endpoints, both public and private.
+    Exonum uses [the Iron framework][iron] to specify service endpoints, both public and private.
 Public and private API endpoints are served on different sockets, which allows to specify stricter firewall rules for private APIs.

 ### Transactions